atom1488/dm-using-id/README.md

 # dm-using-id
 ## Made for sending direct message to people on Discord using their ID

-### In the dm.py, change the message variable by putting your own message and also put your Dicord token
+### In the dm.py, change the message variable by putting your own message and also put your Discord token

 #### It can make your account banned (half the time) so use a alt account !